AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![IoT SensorBase][Rule4]<br />

 Now it would be a great time for testing.
 Send Data from your client and check in the CloudWatch if Data arrive. <br /><br />
 Last but not least we have to connect or DynamoDB to the MQTTClient.
-Click on "add Action" and then on "Split message into multiple columns of a DynamoDB table (DynamoDBv2)" choose the DynamoDB we created in the list. <br />
+Click on "add Action" and then on "Split message into multiple columns of a DynamoDB table (DynamoDBv2)" choose the DynamoDB you created before. <br />
 ![IoT SensorBase][Rule2]<br />

 At the end it should look like this:<br />